Hyundai i30

-The Hyundai i30 is a small family car manufactured by the South Korean manufacturer Hyundai Motor Company since 2007.
+The Hyundai i30 is a small family car manufactured by the South Korean manufacturer Hyundai Motor Company since 2006.
 The i30 shares its platform with the Kia Ceed, available as a three-door hatchback (2012–2017), five-door hatchback, five-door estate and five-door liftback (2017–present), with a choice of three petrol engines and two diesel engines, either with manual or automatic transmission.

-The i30 is marketed alongside the fifth-generation Hyundai Elantra in the United States and Canada initially as the Elantra Touring before being renamed as Elantra GT.
+The i30 was marketed alongside the fifth-generation Hyundai Elantra in the United States and Canada until the end of 2020.
+While initially the i30 wagon was sold as the Elantra Touring, in 2012 it was replaced by the i30 hatchback, carrying Elantra GT badging.
 The second-generation i30 was introduced in September 2011 at the Frankfurt Motor Show.

-First generation (FD; 2007)
+First generation (FD; 2006)

+The first generation Hyundai i30 was announced during 2006 Paris Motor Show by the Hyundai Arnejs concept.

+The production model manufacturing started late 2006, it was introduced at the Geneva Motor Show in March 2007, and released during summer 2007 for Europe and Australia.

-The first generation Hyundai i30 was conceived in Rüsselsheim, Germany, at Hyundai's Design and Technical Centre.
+It was conceived in Rüsselsheim, Germany, at Hyundai's Design and Technical Centre.